 How Long To Practice Guitar Daily

-Creating a plan to practice daily is obviously the first step.
+Creating a daily plan is obviously the first step.
 If you have that sorted out then there are many ways to get effective practice in.

 One way is to start with a plan to do at least 30 minutes of guitar theory and memorization.
 You will want to start your practice session with memorization drills while you’re still fresh.